wangchning/vocabulary/Vocabulary.md

 - There's no need to take that tone with me --- it's not my fault we're late.
 - This treatment helps tone the body, firm up muscles and tighten the skin.

+### transition
+Just think the example of a caterpillar making a transition into a butterfly.
+- We're going to transition Gloria to that new job.
+- He had difficulty transitioning from *enlisted man* to officer.
+> Transition is awfully *reassuring* in its tidy reliance on regular forms.

 ### twee
 Twee originated in baby talk as an alteration of sweet.
 Nowadays, we use twee for things that have passed beyond agreeable and into the realm of cloying.
 - The movie was a bit twee for my taste.